How Erdogan transformed Turkey's democracy in a decade

 Extraordinary changes came to Turkey in July 2016, after a failed military coup prompted a purge that reached just about every institution in public life.

-More than 250 people were killed in the coup attempt, and had it been successful, Turkey may have been plunged into civil war.
+According to Turkish state media, 249 people were killed in the coup attempt, and had it been successful, Turkey may have been plunged into civil war.

 Although the coup aimed to topple Erdogan, the President himself declared the attempt a "gift from god."